maltastartupspace/frontend-website/replit.md

 # Malta Startup Space - Frontend Website

 ## Overview
-The frontend website for maltastartupspace.com - Malta's premier startup ecosystem connecting 1,000+ founders online and soon offline.
+The frontend website for maltastartupspace.com - Malta's premier startup ecosystem connecting 1,000+ founders online through regular meetups and events.
 Built according to detailed brand guidelines with a focus on community engagement and WhatsApp conversion.

 ## Brand Identity
-- **Core Message**: Malta Startup Space transforms an online community into a physical ecosystem where founders connect, build, and scale from the Mediterranean's strategic center
+- **Core Message**: Malta Startup Space is an online community where founders connect, build, and scale from the Mediterranean's strategic center through digital collaboration and regular in-person events
 - **Brand Promise**: Where Islands Become Ecosystems

 ## Technology Stack